Testing bounded arboricity: Introduction

 \subsection{Discussion of the result}

+In this subsection we discuss several aspects of our result, as well as some variants.
+The variants are summarized in Table~\ref{tab:variants}.

-\paragraph{The tightness of the complexity bound.} Since the arboricity of every graph with $m$ edges is $O(\sqrt{m})$, we have that $n\alpha/m = O(n/\sqrt{m})$.
-Therefore, if we consider the complexity of the algorithm as a function of $n$ and $m$ (ignoring the dependence on $\eps$), we get that it is $O(n/\sqrt{m})$ (up to ${\rm polylog}(n)$ factors).
-We observe that this complexity is tight.
-To be precise, $\Omega(n/\sqrt{m})$ queries are necessary for any algorithm that is not provided with any information regarding $m$, or even when it is provided with a constant factor estimate of $m$ (e.g., a factor-2 estimate).
-If the algorithm is provided with $m$ (or a very precise estimate, i.e., within $(1\pm \eps/c)$ for $c>1$), then the lower bound does not hold.
-However, in such a case $\Omega(n\alpha/m)$ queries are necessary (and we also show that they are sufficient).
+\paragraph{The tightness of the complexity bound.} If we consider the complexity of the algorithm as a function of $n$ and $m$ (ignoring the dependence on $\eps$), we get that it is $\tilde{O}\left(\frac{n}{\sqrt{m}}\right)$.
+We observe that this complexity is essentially tight, even for non-tolerant algorithms (i.e., that distinguish between the case that $G$ \emph{has} arboricity at most $\alpha$, and the case that $G$ is far from having arboricity $3\alpha$).
+To be precise, for constant $\eps$, $\Omega\left(\frac{n}{\sqrt{m}}\right)$ queries are necessary for any algorithm that is not provided with any information regarding $m$, or even when it is provided with a constant factor estimate of $m$ (e.g., a factor-2 estimate).
+The lower-bound construction is based on two families of graphs, where graphs in one family have arboricity at most $\alpha$ and graphs in the other family are far from having arboricity at most $3\alpha$.
+The graphs in the second family have a slightly larger number of edges, where, roughly speaking, these edges are the source of the distance to bounded arboricity, and they belong to a relatively small ``hidden'' subgraph (over $O(\sqrt{m})$ vertices).
+Other than this small subgraph, graphs in the two families have identical structure.

+If the algorithm is provided with $m$ (or a very precise estimate, i.e., within $(1\pm \eps/c)$ for $c>1$), then we cannot use this lower-bound construction, as graphs in both families must have the same (or almost the same) number of edges.
+However, in such a case we can modify the construction (so that graphs in both families have exactly the same number of edges) and obtain a lower bound of $\Omega\left(\frac{n\alpha}{m}\right)$ (graphs in the two families now differ on subgraphs of size $O(m/\alpha)$).
+Furthermore, we show that this number of queries is sufficient (when the algorithm is provided with a precise estimate of $m$).
+Note that by~\cite{NW1, NW2}, $\alpha \leq \sqrt{m}$, so that $\frac{n\alpha}{m} \leq \frac{n}{\sqrt{m}}$.

 \paragraph{Bounded-degree graphs.} Suppose first that we are given an upper bound $d$ on the maximum degree in $G$, and let $\davg = 2m/n$ denote the average degree.
-Then we can replace the term $\tilde{O}(n/\sqrt{m})$ in the complexity of the algorithm by $d/\davg$.
-Note that we may assume that $d \geq \alpha/2$ (or else the graph necessarily has arboricity at most $\alpha$), so that the term $n\alpha/m$ is upper bounded by $O(d/\davg)$.
+Then we can slightly modify the algorithm so that the term $\tilde{O}(n/\sqrt{m})$ in the complexity of the algorithm is replaced by $d/\davg$.